-- Land on which a Dual occupancy (21) has been established is reconfigured in a way that results in both dwellings no longer being on the one lot.
-The reconfiguring has the effect of transforming the development from a Dual occupancy.
-(21) to two separate Dwelling. does not satisfy the requirements for accepted development applying to Dwelling houses. - Land on which a Multiple dwelling(49) has been established is reconfigured in a way that precludes lawful access to required communal facilities by either incorporating some of those facilities into private lots or otherwise obstructing the normal access routes to those facilities.
+Land on which a Dual occupancy (21) has been established is reconfigured in a way that results in both dwellings no longer being on the one lot.
+The reconfiguring has the effect of transforming the development from a Dual occupancy (21) to two separate Dwelling houses (22), at least one of which does not satisfy the requirements for accepted development applying to Dwelling houses.

+b.
+Land on which a Multiple dwelling (49) has been established is reconfigured in a way that precludes lawful access to required communal facilities by either incorporating some of those facilities into private lots or otherwise obstructing the normal access routes to those facilities.
 Those communal facilities may have been required under the requirements for accepted development for the use or conditions of development approval.